So-Zo/FA-React/README.md

 - **Media History Pages**: Consistent template structure for all media history content
 - **Directory Structure**: Organized file structure with dedicated directories for each media type

-## Why FA-React?
+## Why FanArcs?

-FA-React was created to address the common issues with existing fan community platforms:
+FanArcs was created to address the common issues with existing fan community platforms:

 - Overcrowded interfaces with too many distractions
 - Excessive advertisements that interrupt the experience
 - Poor mobile experience and inconsistent responsive design